sparckles/Robyn/docs/features.md

 @websocket.on("message")
 def connect():
     global i
-    i+=1
+    i += 1
-    if i==0:
+    if i == 0:
         return "Whaaat??"
-    elif i==1:
+    elif i == 1:
         return "Whooo??"
-    elif i==2:
+    elif i == 2:
         return "*chika* *chika* Slim Shady."
-    elif i==3:
+    elif i == 3:
-        i= -1
+        i = -1
         return ""

 @websocket.on("close")
 def close():
     return "Goodbye world, from ws"

 @websocket.on("connect")
 def message():
     return "Hello world, from ws"
 ```

 The three methods:

 - "message" is called when the socket receives a message
 - "close" is called when the socket is disconnected
 - "connect" is called when the socket connects

 To see a complete service in action, you can go to the folder [../integration_tests/base_routes.py](../integration_tests/base_routes.py)

 #### Web Socket Usage